-＊BLUE CLASS, MILE DONATION, SHARE numbers may take time to update.
+*Numbers shown for BLUE CLASS, SHARE, MILE DONATION may take time to update.

-I started my career in investment banking and soon I got interested in microfinance.
-As I learned more about it, and began working in the field, I realized that even though microcredit is helping many people, all the loan products are one-size-fit-all products – they aren’t customized for borrowers’ unique needs.
-There isn’t any flexibility or convenience.
-As a result, micro-borrowers have no real choice in their financial lives or control over their futures.
+I started my career in investment banking and soon got interested in microfinance.
+When I began working in the field, I realized that although microcredit helps many people, most loan products did not cater enough to the need of the borrowers.
+The borrowers did not have much choice or freedom over their loans or control over their future.

-After I studied econometrics and health economics, I started working with the United Nations Population Fund.
-Through this work, I interviewed over 4,500 people in person to learn more about where their money went and how they made financial decisions.
-I became like walking QuickBooks for understanding their earnings, needs and expenditures during my research.
-It was a fascinating, life-changing experience.
+After I studied econometrics and health economics, I became an analyst for the United Nations Population Fund.
+I interviewed over 4,500 people to learn more about where their money obtained through microloans went and how they made financial decisions.
+I became like a walking ledger sheet – I studied every detail of their earnings, needs and expenditures during my research.
+This was a life-changing experience for me.

-Shivani Siroya is a fintech entrepreneur and the founder and CEO of Tala, which works in emerging markets to help anyone with a cell phone build a financial identity.
-Through its mobile app, Tala connects over 10,000 data points per customer to create an instant credit score and deliver customized financial services.
-Tala has disbursed millions of dollars in capital to hundreds of thousands of customers in East Africa and is rapidly expanding throughout Africa and Asia.
+Shivani Siroya is a fintech entrepreneur and founder/CEO of Tala, which works in emerging markets to help anyone with a cell phone build a financial identity.
+The Tala smartphone app accesses 10,000 data points per customer to create an instant credit score, allowing users access to financial services.
+Tala has already disbursed millions of dollars in capital to hundreds of thousands of customers in East Africa and is rapidly expanding its services throughout Africa and Asia.

 Prior to founding Tala, Shivani held a variety of positions in global health, microfinance, and investment banking, including with the United Nations Population Fund, Health Net, Citigroup and UBS.
 Shivani is a 2016 Aspen Institute Finance Leader Fellow, 2016 WEF Young Global Leader, 2015 Senior TED Fellow and 2013 Ashoka Fellow.
-She is also on the board of Stellar.org.
-She holds a M.P.H from Columbia University and a B.A. from Wesleyan University.
+Holds a M.P.H from Columbia University and a B.A. from Wesleyan University.